 An analysis of the air quality and GHG impacts of the project was conducted using the CalEEMod computer model and comparing model results with impact significance thresholds established by the City of Merced, the San Joaquin Valley Air Pollution Control District (SJVAPCD), and the State CEQA Guidelines.
 The results of the analysis indicated that the project would have no significant impacts on air quality at buildout.
-The project would have no significant impacts on air quality at buildout.
+The project would have no significant impact relative to GHG emissions and their impacts on global climate change.